-6,822,320 Shares of Common Stock
+6,990,320 Shares of Common Stock

-This prospectus relates to the resale or other disposition of up to 6,822,320 shares of common stock of FingerMotion, Inc. (the "Company") that may be offered and sold, from time to time, by the selling stockholder (the "Selling Stockholder") identified in this prospectus.
-These 6,822,320 shares consist of: (a) 5,083,190 shares of common stock issuable upon the conversion o the Senior Convertible Promissory Note, dated August 9, 2022 (the "Note"), and (b) 1,739,130 shares of common stock issuable upon the exercise of Common Stock Purchase Warrant No. 1, dated August 9, 2022 (the "Warrant"), that were issued pursuant to a Securities Purchase Agreement, dated August 9, 2022 (the "Purchase Agreement"), between the Company and Lind Global Fund II LP.
+This prospectus relates to the resale or other disposition of up to 6,990,320 shares of common stock of FingerMotion, Inc. (the "Company") that may be offered and sold, from time to time, by the selling stockholders (the "Selling Stockholders") identified in this prospectus.
+These 6990,320 shares consist of: (a) 5,083,190 shares of common stock issuable upon the conversion of a secured, two-year, interest free convertible promissory note in the principal amount of \$4,800,000 issued in favour of Lind Global Fund II LP ("Lind Global"), dated August 9, 2022 (the "Note"); (b) 1,739,130 shares of common stock issuable upon the exercise of Common Stock Purchase Warrant No. 1, dated August 9, 2022 (the "Warrant"), that were issued pursuant to a Securities Purchase Agreement, dated August 9, 2022 (the "Purchase Agreement"), between the Company and Lind Global; and (c) 168,000 shares of common stock issuable upon exercise of common stock purchase warrants (the "Compensation Warrants") issued to The Benchmark Company, LLC ("Benchmark") on November 29, 2022 as partial compensation to Benchmark pursuant to a Financial Advisory Agreement, dated April 14, 2021 (the "Financial Advisory Agreement") between the Company and Benchmark.

 We are not offering any shares of our common stock for sale under this prospectus.
-We are registering the offer and resale of the shares of common stock issuable in connection with the conversion or repayment of the Note and upon exercise of the Warrant to satisfy contractual obligations owed by us to the Selling Stockholder pursuant to the Purchase Agreement, and documents ancillary thereto.
-Our registration of the shares of common stock covered by this prospectus does not mean that the Selling Stockholder will offer or sell any of the shares.
-Any shares of common stock subject to resale hereunder will have been issued by us and acquired by the Selling Stockholder prior to any resale of such shares pursuant to this prospectus.
+We are registering the offer and resale of the shares of common stock issuable in connection with the conversion or repayment of the Note and upon exercise of the Warrant and the Compensation Warrants to satisfy contractual obligations owed by us to the Selling Stockholders pursuant to the Purchase Agreement and the Financial Advisory Agreement, as applicable, and documents ancillary thereto.
+Our registration of the shares of common stock covered by this prospectus does not mean that the Selling Stockholders will offer or sell any of the shares.
+Any shares of common stock subject to resale hereunder will have been issued by us and acquired by the Selling Stockholders prior to any resale of such shares pursuant to this prospectus.
 No underwriter or other person has been engaged to facilitate the sale of the shares in this offering.
-The Selling Stockholder will pay or assume discounts, commissions, fees of underwriters, selling brokers, dealer managers or similar expenses, if any, incurred for the sale of shares of our common stock.
+The Selling Stockholders will pay or assume discounts, commissions, fees of underwriters, selling brokers, dealer managers or similar expenses, if any, incurred for the sale of shares of our common stock.

-We will not receive any proceeds from the resale of shares of our common stock by the Selling Stockholder pursuant to this prospectus.
-However, we will receive proceeds from the exercise of the Warrant if the Selling Stockholder exercises the Warrant for cash.
+We will not receive any proceeds from the resale of shares of our common stock by the Selling Stockholders pursuant to this prospectus.
+However, we will receive proceeds from the exercise of the Warrant and Compensation Warrants if the Selling Stockholder exercises the Warrant and Compensation Warrants, as applicable, for cash.

-The Selling Stockholder, or its permitted transferees or other successors-in-interest, may offer the shares o our common stock from time to time through public or private transactions at prevailing market prices, at prices related to prevailing market prices or at privately negotiated prices.
-We provide additional information about how the Selling Stockholder may sell its shares of common stock in the section entitled "Plan of Distribution" in this prospectus.
+The Selling Stockholders, or their permitted transferees or other successors-in-interest, may offer the shares of our common stock from time to time through public or private transactions at prevailing market prices, at prices related to prevailing market prices or at privately negotiated prices.
+We provide additional information about how the Selling Stockholders may sell their shares of common stock in the section entitled "Plan of Distribution" in this prospectus.

-Our shares of common stock are traded on the NASDAQ Capital Market under the symbol "FNGR".
-On September 6, 2022, the last reported price of our common stock was \$0.851 per share.
+Our shares of common stock are traded on the NASDAQ Capital Market ("Nasdaq") under the symbol "FNGR".
+On December 30, 2022, the last reported price of our common stock was \$2.81 per share.